BindBC/bindbc-sdl/README.md

 This project provides both static and dynamic bindings to the [Simple Direct Media Library (SDL)](https://libsdl.org/) and its satellite libraries.
 They are compatible with `@nogc` and `nothrow` and can be compiled with `-betterC` compatibility.
 This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which does not provide the same level of compatibility.

 ## Usage
-__NOTE__: This documentation describes how to use `bindbc-sdl`.
+__NOTE__: This documentation describes how to use bindbc-sdl.
 As the maintainer of this library, I do not provide instructions on using the SDL library.
 However, since this is a direct binding to the SDL API, the existing SDL documentation and tutorials can be adapted to D with few modifications (those being minor differences in the language, such as array declaration syntax).
 See [the SDL Wiki](https://wiki.libsdl.org/FrontPage) for documentation on the SDL API.
 [The SDL 2 tutorials from Lazy Foo' Productions](https://lazyfoo.net/tutorials/SDL/index.php) are a good start for those unfamiliar with the API.

-By default, `bindbc-sdl` is configured to compile as dynamic bindings that are not `-betterC` compatible.
+By default, bindbc-sdl is configured to compile as dynamic bindings that are not `-betterC` compatible.
 The dynamic bindings have no link-time dependency on the SDL libraries, so the SDL shared libraries must be manually loaded at runtime.
 When configured as static bindings, there is a link-time dependency on the SDL libraries&mdash;either the static libraries or the appropriate files for linking with shared libraries on your system (see below).

 When using DUB to manage your project, the static bindings can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

-To use any of the supported SDL libraries, add `bindbc-sdl` as a dependency to your project's package config file and include the appropriate version for any of the satellite libraries you want to use.
+To use any of the supported SDL libraries, add bindbc-sdl as a dependency to your project's package config file and include the appropriate version for any of the satellite libraries you want to use.
 For example, the following is configured to use `SDL_image` and `SDL_ttf`, in addition to the base SDL binding, as dynamic bindings that are not `-betterC` compatible:

 __dub.json__
 ```